themesberg/flowbite/content/components/accordion.md

   <div id="accordion-collapse-body-1" class="hidden border border-s-0 border-e-0 border-t-0 border-b-default" aria-labelledby="accordion-collapse-heading-1">
     <div class="p-4 md:p-5">
       <p class="mb-2 text-body">Flowbite is an open-source library of interactive components built on top of Tailwind CSS including buttons, dropdowns, modals, navbars, and more.</p>
-      <p class="text-body">Check out this guide to learn how to <a href="/docs/getting-started/introduction/" class="text-brand hover:underline">get started</a> and start developing websites even faster with components on top of Tailwind CSS.</p>
+      <p class="text-body">Check out this guide to learn how to <a href="/docs/getting-started/introduction/" class="text-fg-brand hover:underline">get started</a> and start developing websites even faster with components on top of Tailwind CSS.</p>
     </div>
   </div>
   <h2 id="accordion-collapse-heading-2">